-One of the most successful bands to ever grace a Rock and Roll stage, Genesis has enjoyed a longevity that rivals that of The Rolling Stones.
+One of the most successful bands to ever grace a Rock 'n' Roll stage, Genesis enjoyed a longevity that rivals that of The Rolling Stones.
 Their recording career

 Anon.
 As older members of each ensemble graduated, those who were left decided to join forces.
 Gabriel, Banks, Rutherford and Phillips added drummer Chris

 Stewart to form the New Anon and recorded a demo of half a dozen songs primarily written by Phillips and Rutherford.
 A former Charterhouse student named Jonathan

 King, who had become a successful producer and recording artist ("Everyone's Gone To The Moon" in 1965), had arranged a concert at Charterhouse while the band was

 still in school.
 Following the show, Gabriel handed King the tape.
 He was impressed with their potential and arranged some studio time for the group.
 After first suggesting

 a name change to Gabriel's Angels, King proposed another moniker; Genesis.
 He would later recall that "It suggested the beginning of a new sound and a new